Naninovel Scripts

 @hidePrinter

-This will hide the text printer right after characters will begin to fade-out.
-If wait would be true or not specified, the printer would be hidden only when the @hideChars complete the execution.
+This will hide the text printer right after characters begin to fade-out.
+If wait would be true or not specified, the printer would be hidden only when @hideChars complete the execution.

 TIP

-Depending on the command parameter, it could expect one of the following value types:
+Depending on the command parameter, it can expect one of the following value types:

-Most of the commands have a nameless parameter.
-A parameter is considered nameless when it could be used without specifying its name.
+Most commands have a nameless parameter.
+A parameter is considered nameless when it can be used without specifying its name.

-For example, a @bgm command expects a nameless parameter specifying the name of the music track to play:
+For example, @bgm command expects a nameless parameter specifying name of the music track to play:

 @bgm PianoTheme

-"PianoTheme" here is the value of the "BgmPath" String parameter.
+"PianoTheme" here is the value of "BgmPath" String parameter.

-There could be only one nameless parameter per command and it should always be specified before any other parameters.
+There can be only one nameless parameter per command and it should always be specified before any other parameters.

 Some parameters however are required in order for the command to execute and should always be specified.